Percrocuta: Description

 With a maximum length of 1.50 m (5 ft), Percrocuta was much bigger than its modern relatives.
 Like the spotted hyena, it had a robust skull and powerful jaws.
 Similar to modern hyaenids, its hind legs were shorter than the front legs, resulting in a characteristic sloping back.
 However, not all species were larger than modern hyenas.
 P. xixiaensis is described to being close to size of the striped hyena.
 The zygomatic arch of this species was slender a hyena its size suggesting the cranium isn’t as strongly built was other bone crushing hyenas such as Dinocrocuta, Pachycrocuta, striped hyena, Adcrocuta, and Crocuta.

 P. miocenia was estimated to have weighed between 30–100 kg.

 Classification

 Percrocuta was introduced as a genus of Hyaenidae in 1938.
 Percrocutas relation to the family was debated until 1985, when Percrocuta, Dinocrocuta, Belbus, and Allohyaena were accepted as the four genera of Percrocutidae.
 More recent evidence, however, has shown that Belbus and Allohyaena at least, are not percrocutids.

 Fossil evidence

 P. abessalomi is known only from a skull, two mandibles, and two teeth.
 These fossils were all collected from the Belomechetskaja, Russia area and date from the sixth Mammal Neogene (MN) zone.
 This species is the best known of the family Percrocutidae.
 P. miocenica is known from only a few mandibles, found in Serbia, Bosnia and Herzegovina and Turkey.
 These fossils are also dated to MN 6.

+Palaeobiology

+Palaeoecology

+Because its skull morphology is highly convergent with that of present day osteophagous hyaenids, Percrocuta was likely durophagous as well.